 Once they are completely dry, masking tape the shoes except for the areas that are scuffed.
 Evenly spray the area with the refinishing spray.
 You may need more than one layer, in which case let the first layer dry, then apply the next.
 Once you've finished and the refinishing spray is completely dry, remove the masking tape from the shoes and polish the shoes.

 If the scuff is just on the surface and you need a quicker solution, you can try simply using some shoe polish or cream leather conditioner.

-In terms of more general care for soft leather, I'd mentioned in my post about How to: waterproof your shoes that generally speaking, creams, oils, beeswax (that you rub into shoes with a clean, dry, soft white cloth) are great for conditioning and waterproofing soft leather - so visit your local cobbler or department store to pick up some of these products to keep your heels looking fabulous.
+In terms of more general care for soft leather, generally speaking, creams, oils, beeswax (that you rub into shoes with a clean, dry, soft white cloth) are great for conditioning and waterproofing soft leather - so visit your local cobbler or department store to pick up some of these products to keep your heels looking fabulous.